New Perspectives on Joseph Smith and Translation

 For more information: firstname.lastname@example.org

-Day-long conference March 16, Utah State University
+Day-long conference was held March 16, 2017, Utah State University

 Perry Pavilion Hall (4th floor), Jon M. Huntsman School of Business